starkfire/vcegen/README.md

 ## Usage

-There are two ways you can use vcegen.
+There are three ways you can use vcegen.

 1. Through the **command-line**: